nanogaki/Atiyah-commutative-algebra-self-study-note/README.md

 ### Chapter 2 — Modules

-One of the most important results in the chapter is **Nakayama's Lemma**, which appears throughout the book.
+One of the most important results in the chapter is Nakayama's Lemma (Proposition 2.6), which appears throughout the book.

 The exercises also introduce direct limits and absolutely flat rings.